gaurav-1205/Data-Science-Analysis/README.md

 ### 10. Metropolis-Hastings MCMC algorithm
 write a very simple M-H MCMC sampler.
 Sample in a single parameter x and give the sampler as its density function p(x) a Gaussian density with mean 2 and variance 2.
 Give the sampler a proposal distribution q(x0 | x) a Gaussian pdf for x0 with mean x and variance 1.
 Initialize the sampler with x = 0 and run the sampler for more than 104 steps.
-Plot the results as a histogram, with the true density over-plotted sensibly.
+Plot the results as a histogram, with the true density over-plotted sensibly
 Ref : arXiv:1710.06068